cbstodd/colinstodd-com-jekyll/_posts/code/2018-12-19-how-to-add-uikit-to-angular.md

     npm install jquery uikit --S
     ```

-2. Update your `angular.json` file with the same code snippet below in two places `"build"` and `"test"`:
+2. Update your `angular.json` file with the same code snippet below in two places.
+Underneath `"build"` and `"test"`:

     ```json
     "styles": [